1866 Surinamese general election

 General elections were held in Suriname for the first time in April 1866 following the creation of a partially elected Colonial States.
 The Colonial States consisted of nine elected members and four appointed by the Governor-General.

 Electoral system

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held with twice the number of candidates as seats remaining, who were the candidates who received the most votes but failed to be elected in the first round.

 Elected members were to serve six-year terms, with one-third of members elected every two years.
 Following the first elections in 1866 to elect all nine members, three members would be elected in 1868.

 Appointed members served for one year.